-On January 11, 2011, the DOE notified our Philadelphia campus that an on-site Program Review was scheduled to begin on January 31, 2011.
+On January 10, 2011, the DOE notified our Philadelphia, PA campus that an on-site Program Review was scheduled to begin on January 31, 2011.
 The Program Review assessed the Philadelphia campus's administration of Title IV, HEA programs for the 2009-10 and 2010-11 award years.
-The Program Review concluded on February 4, 2011.
-The DOE issued a Program Review Report dated February 24, 2011 containing two findings.
-The institution intends to respond to the report.
-No liabilities were asserted in the program review report.
+The Program Review concluded on February 4, 2011, and the DOE issued a Program Review Report on February 24, 2011.
+On April 14, 2011, the DOE issued a Final Program Determination, or FPRD, letter.
+There were no liabilities asserted in the FPRD letter.

-On February 28, 2011, the DOE notified our Dayton campus that an on-site Program Review will begin on March 28, 2011 and that the Program Review will assess the institution's administration of the Title IV, HEA programs in which it participates for the 2009-2010 and 2010-2011 award years.
+On February 28, 2011, the DOE notified our Dayton, OH campus that an on-site Program Review was scheduled to begin on March 28, 2011.
+The Program Review assessed the institution's administration of the Title IV, HEA programs in which it participates for the 2009-2010 and 2010-2011 award years.
+On June 3, 2011, the DOE issued an Expedited Final Program Determination, or EFPRD, letter.
+There were no liabilities asserted in the EFPRD letter.